diy-pwa/cloudflare2express/README.md

 # cloudflare2express
 ## an adapter for running a worker or cloudflare pages function in express

-The original reason for this was to help someone debug my `@rhildred/cors-proxy2`.
+The original reason for this was to help @namdevel debug my `@rhildred/cors-proxy2`.
 By the time I was done I had a test that worked like this with isomorphic-git, the original target for my cors proxy.

 ```javascript
 import { describe, it, expect, beforeEach } from 'vitest';